biologist79/ESPuino/README.md

 Please note: if MQTT is enabled it's still possible to deactivate it via webgui.

 ## Wiring (2 SPI-instances)
 A lot of wiring is necessary to get ESP32-Tonuino working.
-After my first experients I soldered the stuff on a board in order to avoid wild-west-cabling.
+After my first experiments I soldered the stuff on a board in order to avoid wild-west-cabling.
 Especially for the interconnect between uC and uSD-card-reader make sure to use short wires (like 10cm or so)!

 | ESP32 (GPIO)  | Hardware              | Pin    | Comment                                                      |
 | ------------- | --------------------- | ------ | ------------------------------------------------------------ |